EUPP-benchmark/ESSD-reliability-calibration/README.md

 ## Technical details

+First, if you do not have it, get the ESSD benchmark dataset using [the download script](https://github.com/EUPP-benchmark/ESSD-benchmark-datasets).
+This will fetch the dataset into NetCDF files on your disk.

-To run the code, first clone the repository:
+Then, to run the code, first clone the repository:

 ```
 git clone https://github.com/EUPP-benchmark/ESSD-reliability-calibration